 Given that student success is the core mission of SPC, developing and measuring effective outcomes is the cornerstone of the Institutional Effectiveness processes.
 To accomplish this task, each academic and non-academic unit has established expected outcomes for which it collects and analyzes data in order to assess the extent to which it achieves these outcomes and uses the results of the findings to improve the unit.

 Program or unit administrators submit completed assessment reports within the Educational Outcomes website where they are reviewed by Institutional Effectiveness.
 Assessment reports are approved and continue through the approval chain or are returned to the program or unit administrator for revision.

 A public site within the Educational Outcomes website provides the public access to view published assessment reports.

-The Office of IE is responsible for ensuring the quality and value of academic programs, student support services, and administrative units, collaborating with the provost, deans, faculty, and administrators to identify and conduct assessments in various areas.
+IE is responsible for ensuring the quality and value of academic programs, student support services, and administrative units, collaborating with the provost, deans, faculty, and administrators to identify and conduct assessments in various areas.

 SPC is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
 In addition, many degree programs offered at SPC are accredited or approved by state or national organizations.

 Beginning Spring of 2021, IE is expanding the Undergraduate Research Experiences (UREs) model collegewide to provide paid opportunities for students pursuing STEM and non-STEM degrees, to complete paid 8-week UREs.